-For single processor system, industrial applied schedulability analysis tools include Sys Corporation, and RapidRMA from TriPacific based on Rate Monotonic Analysis.
-More recently SymTA/S has emerged as an efficient tool performing system-level performance and timing analysis based on formal scheduling analysis techniques and symbolic simulation.
+For single processor systems, industrial applied schedulability analysis tools include Sys Corporation, and RapidRMA from TriPacific based on Rate Monotonic Analysis.
+More recently SymTA/S has emerged as an efficient tool for system-level performance and timing analysis based on formal scheduling analysis techniques and symbolic simulation.
 These tools benefit from great succes in real-time scheduling theories; results that were developed in the 1970ies and the 1980ies, and are now well-established.
-However these theories and tools are now serioiusly challenged by the rapid increase in the use of multicores and multiprocessor system-on-chips (MPSoC).
+However these theories and tools have become seriously challenged by the rapid increase in the use of multi-cores and multiprocessor system-on-chips (MPSoC).

-To overcome the limitation to single-processor architectures applications of simulation have been pursued, including - in the case of MPSoC - the ARTS framework (based on SystemC) [17, 16], the Daedaleus simulation tool [19] and Design-Trotter [18].
+To overcome the limitation to single-processor architectures, applications of simulation have been pursued, including - in the case of MPSoC - the ARTS framework (based on SystemC) [19, 20], the Daedaleus simulation tool [22] and Design-Trotter [21].

-Though extremely useful for early design exploration providing very adequate performance estimates for e.g. memory usage and energy consumption as well as options for parallellisations, the use of simulation makes the schedulability analysis provided by these tools unreliable: though no deadline-violation may be revealed after (even extensive) simulation, there is not guarantee that this will never occur in the future.
+Though extremely useful for early design exploration by providing very adequate performance estimates for example memory usage and energy consumption as well as options for parallelizations, the use of simulation makes the schedulability analysis provided by these tools unreliable: though no deadline-violation may be revealed after (even extensive) simulation, there is no guarantee that this will never occur in the future.
 For systems with hard real-time requirements this is not satisfactory.

 During recent years the use of real-time model checking has become an attractive and maturing approach to schedulability analysis providing absolute guarantees: if after model checking no violations of deadlines have been found, then it is guaranteed that no violations will occur during execution.
-In this approach, the (multiprocessor) execution platform, the tasks, the interdependencies between tasks, their execution-times and mapping to the platform are modeled as timed automata [2] allowing efficient tools such as UPPAAL [21] to verify schedulability using model checking.
+In this approach, the (multiprocessor) execution platform, the tasks, the interdependencies between tasks, their execution times, and mapping to the platform are modeled as timed automata [3] allowing efficient tools such as UPPAAL [24] to verify schedulability using model checking.

-The tool TIMES [3] has been pioneering this approach, providing a rather expressive task-model (TTA) allowing for complex task-arrival patterns, and using the verifition engine of UPPAAL to verify schedulability.
-However, so far the tool only support single-processor scheduling and limited dependencies between tasks.
-Other schedulability frameworks using timed automata as a modeling formalism and UPPAAL as a backend include [6, 12, 9, 20, 8].
-Also, related to schedulability analysis, a number of RTOS have been formalized and analysed using UPPAAL, [11, 14].
+The tool TIMES [4] has been pioneering this approach, providing a rather expressive task-model called time-triggered architecture (TTA) allowing for complex task-arrival patterns, and using the verifition engine of UPPAAL to verify schedulability.
+However, so far the tool only supports single-processor scheduling and limited dependencies between tasks.
+Other schedulability frameworks using timed automata as a modeling formalism and UPPAAL as a backend include [8, 10, 11, 14, 23].
+Also, related to schedulability analysis, a number of real-time operating systems (RTOS) have been formalized and analysed using UPPAAL, [13, 17].

-The MOVES analysis framework [13] presented in a different chapter of this book is closely related to the present chapter.
-Whereas the chapter on MOVES reports on the ability to apply UPPAAL to the verify properties and schedulability of embedded systems through a number of (realistic size) examples, we provide in this chapter a detailed - and compared with [4] alternative - account on how to model multiprocessor scheduling scenarios most efficiently, by making full use of the modeling formalism of UPPAAL.

-The chapter offers a UPPAAL modeling framework (download from [10]), that may be instantitated to suit a variety of scheduling scenarios, and - if needed - easily extended.
+The MOVES analysis framework [16] presented in a different chapter of this book is closely related to the present chapter.
+Whereas the chapter on MOVES reports on the ability to apply UPPAAL to verify properties and schedulability of embedded systems through a number of (realistic size) examples, we provide in this chapter a detailed - and compared with [5] alternative - account on how to model multiprocessor scheduling scenarios most efficiently, by making full use of the modeling formalism of UPPAAL.
+The chapter offers a UPPAAL modeling framework (download from [12]), that may be instantiated to suit a variety of scheduling scenarios, and that can be easily extended.
 In particular, the framework includes:

-- A rich collection of attributes for tasks, including: off-set, best and worst case execution times, minimum and maximum interarrival time, deadlines and task priorities. - Task dependencies. - Assignment of resources, e.g. processors or busses, to tasks. - Scheduling policies including First-In First-Out (FIFO), Earliest Deadline First (EDF) and Fixed Priority Scheduling (FPS). - Possible preemption of resources.
+- A rich collection of attributes for tasks, including: off-set, best and worst case execution times, minimum and maximum interarrival time, deadlines, and task priorities. - Task dependencies. - Assignment of resources, for example processors or busses, to tasks. - Scheduling policies including First-In First-Out (FIFO), Earliest Deadline First (EDF), and Fixed Priority Scheduling (FPS). - Possible preemption of resources.